Slow Looking Skip to main content

 Narrow Your Focus

-Focusing on something specific gives structure to the museum experience.
+Focusing on something specific gives structure to the viewing experience.
 Select an artwork and focus on certain types of things, such as colors, shapes, lines, faces, hands, objects, arrangement, or anything that interests you.

 Change your Perspective